chachaleo/zkml-book/src/ch05-00-SpaZK.md

     <img src="./img/ch05-facto.png" alt="drawing" width="450">
 </div>

-The protocol will consists of two parts, the first will perform a sumcheck protocol on Eq 1) to fix the variable a, with variable b summed on the boolean hypercude.
-And then once the variable a is fiexed, a Sumcheck on Eq 2) on the variable b.
+The protocol will consists of two parts, the first will be a sumcheck protocol on Eq.
+(1) to fix the variable a, with variable b summed on the boolean hypercude.
+And then once the variable a is fixed, a Sumcheck on Eq.
+(2) on the variable b.